 - Search for help and advice from your General Practitioner (GP), the Ombud for Students, SiO Health and Counselling (sio.no) or the University Chaplains.

 - Report the case to the police if you think that what you have experienced is punishable.

 - Use the possibility to Speak up to UiO to alert those who know how to follow up on such a case at UiO.

-- First contact your nearest manager and explain the situation.
+- First contact your nearest manager or the manager above and explain the situation.
 If it is hard to do this alone, bring someone you trust.